+ Custom Actions — Cai Docs

 Custom Actions

 Custom actions let you save frequently-used prompts, scripts and URL templates for instant access.
 Type to filter your actions and custom actions appear inline: no menus, no setup each time.
+Combine them with action chains to build multi-step workflows.

 Three Types of Custom Actions